SYBIOTE/VR-gesture-recognition-godot/README.md

 the add button , puts the user in add mode the next tracked movement will be made into a template

+the cancel button allows the user to exit add mode

+the delete button deletes all templates